UMUC ACCT 221 HomeWork Problem Solutions Latest

 If Wang uses variable costing, operating income would be:

-The management of Ahad Engineering Services has been approached about purchasing a latest management information system.
+The management of Ahad Engineering Services has been approached about purchasing a new management information system.
 The perceived advantages of the system include each of the following, except:

-The latest system will reduce confusion by doing away with dual presentations of information by line item and object of expenditure.
+The new system will reduce confusion by doing away with dual presentations of information by line item and object of expenditure.

-The latest system will enable customized business dashboards, with each executive having real-time reports of critical business information.
+The new system will enable customized business dashboards, with each executive having real-time reports of critical business information.

-The latest system will enable automatic preparation of both internal variable costing information and external absorption costing information.
+The new system will enable automatic preparation of both internal variable costing information and external absorption costing information.

-The latest system will facilitate disaggregation of overall results into business segment information.
+The new system will facilitate disaggregation of overall results into business segment information.

 Strickland Company prepared segment information relative to its office furniture manufacturing division.
 The controllable contribution margin differed from the segment margin by $100,000.
 This amount corresponds to the: